 If it tastes great and agrees with your constitution (nothing worse when you travel than a meal that wipes out all your energy for 24 hours), then it’s always worth trying a plateful.

 However, it’s hard not to sympathise with Italians, when you see ‘Italian’ food being advertised outside of Italy.
 It’s a lot like how the Western European version of curry has very little to do with how it’s eaten in India.
 It’s like that - but with dozens of dishes.

-If you’re coming on our spectacular tour of Italy this coming October, you should be prepared for the food.
+If you’re coming to Italy, you should be prepared for the food.
 Not just how incredible it’ll be (and yes, the rumours are true, the food in Italy is often astoundingly tasty) - but also how different it’ll be to what you’re expecting.

 Take chicken.
 Italians never eat chicken with paste, except when it’s mixed finely into a ragu.
 And they don’t pour mountains of grated cheese on top of meat until it melts into a delicious-tasting mess.
 Their garlic breads are light on the garlic and have absolutely nothing to do with butter.